finopsfoundation/tac/README.md

 Currently the TAC has 15 voting member seats, comprised of Practitioner seats, GB appointed seats and Premier member seats.

-1. Kim Wier (TAC Chairperson), Director Of Engineering at Target
 1. Noel Crowley, Director of Cloud FinOps at Fidelity Investments
 1. William Bryant, Internet Services Finance at Apple
 1. Vik Saluja, FinOps Director at Mastercard